nixworks/public/news/2005/10/13/README.md

 _Context: India, Right to Information Act_

 ### [ ABC investigative reporter Brian Ross reports that security at nuclear reactors on U.S. college campuses is easily compromised. ](/news/2005/10/13/abc-investigative-reporter-brian-ross-reports-that-security-at-nuclear-reactors-on-u-s-college-campuses-is-easily-compromised.md)
-_Context: ABC, American_
+_Context: ABC, United States of America_

 ### [ ''Shenzhou 6'' could be brought back one day earlier than planned due to weather conditions at the landing area and the physical condition of the astronauts.
 The People's Republic of China's second human spaceflight was originally planned for the mission to last five days. ](/news/2005/10/13/shenzhou-6-could-be-brought-back-one-day-earlier-than-planned-due-to-weather-conditions-at-the-landing-area-and-the-physical-condition.md)
-_Context: People's Republic of China, Shenzhou 6, fly humans to space_
+_Context: Chinese, Shenzhou 6, fly humans to space_

 ### [ Scores of suspected Chechen separatist rebels attack the southern Russian city of Nalchik in a coordinated operation against Russian security forces, killing dozens of people. ](/news/2005/10/13/scores-of-suspected-chechen-separatist-rebels-attack-the-southern-russian-city-of-nalchik-in-a-coordinated-operation-against-russian-securi.md)
 _Context: Chechen, Nalchik, Russia, separatist_